Medical Corpsman To Practical Nurse Certificate

 Description: Addresses differences in competencies between the Medical Education and Training Campus (METC) Basic Medical Technician Corpsman Program and those of a practical nursing program as delineated in the Illinois Nurse Practice Act.
 Upon successful course completion, students will be awarded a Medical Corpsman to Practical Nurse Certificate and be eligible to sit for the practical nurse licensing exam (NCLEX-PN).

-Prerequisite: HSC 201 and NUR 170 with grades of C or better.
+Prerequisite: NUR 170 and NUR 213 with grades of C or better.

 Student achievement outcome data

 Students Completing the Military Corpsman to Practical Nursing Certificate Program

 1st Time Pass Rate on NCLEX-PN Licensure Exam (Jan-Dec)

 Military Corpsman to Practical Nursing Program approved by: